Contributing¶

 export IHATEMONEY_SETTINGS_FILE_PATH="$(pwd)/settings.cfg"

-You can also set the TESTING flag to True so no mails are sent (and no exception is raised) while you’re on development mode.
+no exception is raised) while you’re on development mode.

-Contributing as a developer
+Contributing as a developer¶

 All code contributions should be submitted as pull requests on the github project.